<h2>

 At 3 pm, the panel discussion What’s Left of a Radical Vision When It’s All Come True? will take place upstairs in the Theatre (Sign up for the waiting list).
 Following the discussion, The Cat Inside (2007), a soundscape by Ramuntcho Matta, will be played in the Gallery along with Matta’s film of the seminal Electronic Revolution, describing the concept and method of Burroughs and Brion Gysin’s genre-defining literary multimedia experiments.

 Visitors can also browse a selection of books and catalogues by Burroughs and those who were closely connected to him.
-Books and catalogue selection
+Also available from the October Gallery Store

 William S. Burroughs, Burn Unit, 1987.